Agenda

 time iconJanuary 29, 2026 01:45 pm

 Pull back the curtain on real consulting experiences to uncover the unspoken expectations leaders have for HR, and the critical ways we often fall short.
 In this candid, high-impact session, HR consultant Mallory Herrin shares the most common patterns, missteps, and missed opportunities she sees when organizations call for help.
 From performance management disasters to dangerous culture gaps and avoidable legal risks, attendees will gain hard-earned insights, actionable strategies, and the clarity needed to elevate their HR practice.
-This is not another compliance checklist - a wake-up call, a reset, and a roadmap for becoming the HR partner your organization actually needs.
+This is not another compliance checklist: It's a wake-up call, a reset, and a roadmap for becoming the HR partner your organization actually needs.

 Key Learnings: